 Rap artists can rally us to #ChooseToChallenge

 Got a #ChooseToChallenge rap to share with the world?

 What's your #ChooseToChallenge message?
 Keen to show solidarity in calling out things that aren't right for women?

-Award winning rapper C Cane invites you to submit a #ChooseToChallenge rap in the lead up to International Women's Day (March 8).
+Award winning rapper C Cane invites you to submit a #ChooseToChallenge rap throughout the year.

-C Cane puts the call out inviting rappers worldwide to rap back and forth with her helping forge awareness about the need to #ChooseToChallenge.
-Or submit your very own new rap!
+So C Cane put the call out inviting rappers worldwide to rap back and forth with her helping forge awareness about the need to #ChooseToChallenge.
+Or, as mentioned, submit your very own new rap.
 Tag your rap on social media with #IWDrap #IWD2021 #ChooseToChallenge